 - (a) The following items must be subtracted from the expected value: - (i) cost of post-production operations, including those that add value; or - (ii) cost, or other basis, of commodities purchased for resale. - (b) If adjustments to the expected value for a commodity or line on the FOR or inventory reports result in a negative value, the expected value for that commodity or line entry must be zero.
 Negative values are not allowed as expected values.
-Weighted average values for a commodity cannot be used to compensate for negative values for a specific type or variety of a commodity. - (c) The expected value for a commodity may be adjusted to reflect any customary charges, such as, but not limited to, seed costs or drying expenses, not included in the price source. - (3) Required Adjustments to Expected Values for Vertically Integrated Operations and Related Taxpayers
+Weighted average values for a commodity cannot be used to compensate for negative values for a specific type or variety of a commodity. - (c) The expected value for a commodity may be adjusted to reflect any customary charges, such as, but not limited to, seed costs or drying expenses, not included in the price source. - (d) For commodities insured under an ARH Policy, the expected yields and values should reflect the yields and values the insured's ARH policy is insured at.
+If the insured has produced the commodity in years prior to the first year of their whole-farm history period and the AIP agrees the years prior to their whole-farm history period do not reflect the yields and values of the commodity the insured can expect to produce during the insurance period, the yields and values may be adjusted as determined by the AIP, using all years within the whole-farm history period, including the lag year, if available when the IFOR is submitted.

+(3) Required Adjustments to Expected Values for Vertically Integrated Operations and Related Taxpayers